 The USC coding bootcamp instructors were all pulled from cutting-edge businesses and have decades of collective experience tackling and resolving programming issues.
 You’ll encounter teachers who’ve worked in startups and some who work in enterprise-level companies, and they all work to make sure that you get the training you need.
 You’ll have access to tutors and extra lessons, as well—everybody in the school wants you to succeed.

 When you’ve finished your research and have picked your bootcamp, the fun really kicks into high gear.
-You’ll go through an entrance interview for bootcamp so they can verify you are a serious and prepared student first, and after that, you’ll get to start working on the whys and wherefores of your course, including selecting a class schedule.
+You’ll go through an entrance interview for the USC Viterbi Data Analytics Bootcamp so they can verify you are a serious and prepared student first, and after that, you’ll get to start working on the whys and wherefores of your course, including selecting a class schedule.
 You’ll want to pick a schedule that gets you through the class at a good rate but doesn’t impact your personal life too greatly.

 USC Viterbi bootcamp currently offers part-time schedules, which work well for most students and allow you to attend classes while holding down a full-time gig.
 As a USC bootcamp student, you’ll be in class ten hours a week and will complete the entire course in twenty-four weeks.
 Your classes are held on Monday and Wednesday evenings and Saturday mornings to allow working folks to attend.